yindht/msc_plugins/README.md

 3.Tips
--you can try to set different parameters  to get different result,Ctrl+Z can undo.
+- you can try to set different parameters  to get different result,Ctrl+Z can undo.
--Default it is for whole score if you don't select any measure.it also works on selected portion,such as serval measures.it is useful for complicated score ,such as 4/4 ->3/4.
+- Default it is for whole score if you don't select any measure.it also works on selected portion,such as serval measures.it is useful for complicated score ,such as 4/4 ->3/4.
--you can adjust chord symbols manually if think it is not right or not accuracy.
+- you can adjust chord symbols manually if think it is not right or not accuracy.
--if the gap is two narrow between treble staff and bass staff,you can change it ,Muscore->style->General->Page->Grand staff distance.
+- if the gap is two narrow between treble staff and bass staff,you can change it ,Muscore->style->General->Page->Grand staff distance.

 More info: https://musescore.org/en/handbook/plugins